k8ssandra/k8ssandra/technical-docs/k8ssandra-upfront-validations.md

 ### config-lint

-Pros: Fills in for custom solutions and complements were kube-score leaves off.
+Pros: Fills in for custom solutions and complements where kube-score leaves off.
 Cons: TODO

 ### kube-score